-The reserved funds support a Homeless Education Social Worker position.
-This social worker is responsible for working closely with the Homeless Caseworker, school-based Student Support Teams (SST), and school registrars to ensure that students experiencing homelessness are identified, enrolled, and linked to appropriate services.
-The SST, which is comprised of school counselors, social workers, psychologists, and nurses, assists in the identification of students experiencing homelessness.
-The Homeless Education Social Worker and the Homeless Caseworker attend to the day-to-day needs of students experiencing homelessness to ensure that their needs are met once identified.
-The Homeless Education Social Worker ensures that, once identified, the student is enrolled in school and has a full and equal opportunity to succeed in school.
+The reserved funds support a Homeless Education Liaison position.
+The Liaison is responsible for working closely with the Homeless Education Caseworker, school-based Student Support Teams (SST), and school registrars to ensure that students experiencing homelessness are identified, enrolled, and linked to appropriate services.
+The SST, which comprises school counselors, social workers, psychologists, and nurses, assists in identifying students experiencing homelessness.
+The Homeless Education Liaison and the Homeless Education Caseworker attend to the day-to-day needs of students experiencing homelessness to ensure that their needs are met once identified.
+The Homeless Education Liaison also ensures that once identified, the student is enrolled in school and has a full and equal opportunity to succeed in school.
+Both the Homeless Education Liaison and Caseworker work to ensure the provision of necessary services and supports; i.e., identifying students experiencing homelessness and addressing their needs, assisting in delivering interventions and socio-emotional supports, and making the necessary referrals for additional supports through Alexandria Community and Human Services, local food banks, referrals for clothing, and legal and medical services.

-Both the Homeless Education Social Worker and Caseworker work to ensure the provision of necessary services and supports; i.e., identifying homeless students and addressing their needs, assisting in delivering interventions and socioemotional supports, and making the necessary referrals for additional supports through Alexandria Community and Human Services, local food banks, referrals for clothing, and legal and medical services.
-The Homeless Education Social Worker meets with students and families with social, emotional, academic, and behavioral challenges, to include attendance.
-The Homeless Education Social Worker meets with students with attendance or truancy issues to promote regular school attendance via a PBIS framework emphasizing academic achievement.
-Together, the Homeless Education Social Worker and Caseworker work to provide outreach and facilitate community and school workshops focused on identification, enrollment, and registration of youth experiencing homelessness.
+The Homeless Education Liaison meets with students and families with social, emotional, academic, and behavioral challenges, to include attendance.
+Furthermore, the Homeless Education Liaison also participates in attendance meetings and consults with the ACPS Truancy Outreach Specialist to discuss ways to remove barriers preventing children and youth experiencing homelessness from attending school.
+Tiered support services are used to promote regular school attendance via a PBIS framework emphasizing academic achievement.
+Together, the Homeless Education Liaison and Caseworker work to provide outreach and facilitate community and school workshops focused on identification, enrollment, and registration of youth experiencing homelessness.
 These services include those for preschool students and parenting classes.

-If an LEA has not identified any students experiencing homelessness during the last three school years, no set aside is required if the following McKinney-Vento Education of Homeless Children and Youth Program (Title IX, Part A) requirements have been fulfilled: a.
-The LEA can document outreach and coordination activities with other entities and agencies to identify homeless children and youths [Section 722(g)(6)(i)]
+\If an LEA has not identified any students experiencing homelessness during the last three school years, no set aside is required if the following McKinney-Vento Education of Homeless Children and Youth Program (Title IX, Part A) requirements have been fulfilled:

-- b.
-Public notice of the educational rights of homeless children and youths is disseminated in locations frequented by parents or guardians of such children and youths, and unaccompanied youths, including schools, shelters, public libraries, and soup kitchens in a manner and form understandable to the parents and guardians of homeless children and youths, and unaccompanied youths [Section 722(g)(6)(iv)] - c.
+a.
+The LEA can document outreach and coordination activities with other entities and agencies to identify homeless children and youths [Section 722(g)(6)(i)] b.
+Public notice of the educational rights of homeless children and youths is disseminated in locations frequented by parents or guardians of such children and youths, and unaccompanied youths, including schools, shelters, public libraries, and soup kitchens in a manner and form understandable to the parents and guardians of homeless children and youths, and unaccompanied youths [Section 722(g)(6)(iv)]

+c.
 The LEA can document that school personnel receive professional development and support to assist in the identification and support of homeless children and youths [Section 722(g)(6)(ix)]